 Voicemail to email is a business phone system feature that records a voicemail as an audio file (commonly .mpg or .wav format) and sends it to an email address.
 The recipient is then able to download the file right from their email and play it using a media player on their smartphone or PC.
 Voicemail to email is a popular offering among hosted VoIP and cloud phone system providers.

 How Voicemail to Email Works

-Voicemail to email sends notifications of new voicemail messages directly to your email inbox.
-The emails typically include the time and date of the message as well as the caller ID information of the caller.
+Voicemail emails typically include the time and date of the message as well as caller ID information.

 Depending on your personal preference and what your provider allows, there are a number of different ways this feature can work:

-- Receive email with recording attached - A notification email with the new voicemail message attached as a .wav or .mp3 file is sent to your inbox.
-The message will also be saved in your voicemail box so you can access it again later.
+Receive email with recording attached: A notification email with the new voicemail message attached as a .wav or .mp3 file is sent to your inbox.
+The message will also be saved in your voicemail box so that you can access it again later.

-Some providers, like OnSIP, will allow you to listen and delete recordings using a web-based interface in addition to the traditional dial-in phone method.
+Some providers, like OnSIP, allow you to listen to and delete recordings using a web-based interface in addition to the traditional dial-in phone method.

 Voicemail to Email Benefits

 The average American worker spends 4.1 hours per day checking work emails.
 That means in an eight-hour workday, every other minute at work is spent on email.
 With such an email-centric workplace, voicemail to email makes it easier for you and your team to see new voicemail messages.
 Some providers also offer text message notifications when a new voicemail comes in.

 The alternative is waiting for your office desktop phone to light up with a voicemail notification.
 Most people miss this notification, at least initially.
 Employees who use their desk phones consistently might see the notification, but they still have to be sitting near their phone to call their voicemail boxes, enter their PINs, and navigate through the maze of recordings to hear the message.
 That's why voicemail to email makes it easier to both receive and listen to voicemail recordings.